Honeysuckle (film)

-Honeysuckle (Madreselva) is a 1938 Argentine musical film directed by Luis César Amadori.
+Honeysuckle (Madreselva) is a 1938 Argentine melodrama musical film directed by Luis César Amadori.
 With Ivo Pelay, Amadori co-wrote the play upon which the film is based.
 Starring Hugo del Carril, Libertad Lamarque and Malisa Zini, it premièred in Buenos Aires on 5 November 1938 and was a popular success.
 Its plot is loosely based on the lyrics of a tango song of the same name.
-It is a tango film, an extremely popular genre during the Golden Age of Argentine Cinema.
+It is a tango film, an extremely popular genre during the Golden Age of Argentine cinema (1930s–1950s).
 It was screened at the Venice Film Festival.

-During the production Del Caril met Ana María Lynch who was working on the film as an extra.
+During the production, Del Caril met Ana María Lynch who was working on the film as an extra.
 They began a decade-long relationship during which time the couple appeared together in several films.

 Synopsis

-A film star enjoys a romance with the daughter of a puppeteer, but his criminal past threatens to ruin it.
+A film star enjoys a romance with the daughter of a puppeteer, but his criminal past threatens to ruin things.